 The truth is, you’ll be happier AND much more productive if you work as hard as you can and as much as you can during your times of peak productivity, and use your “down periods” to rest, examine your plans and your results, and prepare yourself for the next wave of inspiration and motivation.
 Again, ambitious people typically think this is ridiculous the first time they hear it.
 I sure did.
 I spent years trying to defy The Principle of Rhythm, and I paid the price for it.

-But, since accepting these NATURAL fluctuations, I’ve become even more productive, and much, much happier and healthier.
+But, since accepting these NATURAL fluctuations, I’ve become even more productive, and much, much happier, and healthier.
 So, if you have periods of motivation followed by periods where you just feel like stopping, don’t assume you’re depressed.
-Maybe you simply need to take a few days to relax your mind, do some meditation, examine your plans and goals, and prepare for your next wave of motivation.
+Maybe you simply need to take a few days to relax your mind, do some meditation, examine your plans and goals, and prepare for your next wave of motivation to come.

 Goals and Progress